 Nicholas is an experienced environmental technician with four years’ experience conducting field surveys across Alaska and in the central Rockies.
 Nick excels at following detailed protocols for diverse sampling methodologies including remote electroshocking surveys, fish presence and population research, biomonitoring projects, and aerial anadromous fish surveys.
 Along with working in the field, he manages and tracks internal and client assets.
 Nick supports data management, analysis, and synthesis for report writing and data deliverable needs.
 He is currently studying to become a biologist specializing in aquatic ecology and fisheries.

-Molly Payne Scientist
+Molly Payne (she/her/hers) Scientist

 Fisheries Biology and Aquatic Ecology